pbaljet/CPSC-4970/docs/term/2022-summer-a/syllabus.md

 Your grade for the course will be determined by the points you earn on items in the following categories.

-- **Exams** (40%): There will be three exams in the course, including the final exam.
-Dates for the first two exams will be set and announced at least one week in advance.
-All three exams will be administered online using the Honorlock proctoring system.
-Missed exams are assigned a score of zero points.

-- **Lab Tests** (25%): There will be three programming-based tests in the course.
-Dates for each will be set and announced at least one week in advance.
-  All three tests will be administered online using the Honorlock proctoring system.
-Lab Test grades will be based on the percentage of test cases passed on Vocareum.
-Passing zero test cases will result in a grade of zero points.
-  Missed lab tests are assigned a score of zero points.

-- **Assignments** (30%): There will be seven assignments designed to both reinforce and expand on the topics covered in lecture.
-Each assignment will specify a well-defined problem with multiple possible solutions.
-You will be required to apply what you have learned, discover new information, and exercise creative problem solving to construct a solution that meets the problem specification.
-All assignments require you to express solutions in Java.
+- **Project** (50%): There will be seven parts to the project designed to both reinforce and expand on the topics covered in lecture.
+Each project assignment will build on the previous so it is important you successfully complete each project assignment.
+Assignments involve Java coding, Gitlab configuration, and use of various tools in the software build pipeline.
 Most assignments will be completed individually while some may be completed in teams.
 Unless it is explicitly stated otherwise, all assignments are to be completed individually and must reflect your own individual work.
-  Assignment grades will be based on the percentage of test cases passed on Vocareum.
+Assignment grades will be based on the successful completion of the assigned task by reviewing code check ins, commit history, and successfuyl build pipeline output.
+Assignments not completed by the specified deadline are assigned a score of zero points.

+- **Quizzes** (15%): There will be a quiz each week in the course covering the material for that week.
+These will typically be due Sunday by 11:59 CST.
+Missed quizzes are assigned a score of zero points.

+- **Exams** (20%): There are a mid term and final exam.
+The midterm is given in week 4 and the final will be given in week 8.
+These will be delivered via Canvas and cover the material in the course up to that point.

+- **Assignments** (15%): There will be seven assignments designed to both reinforce and expand on the topics covered in lecture.
 Passing zero test cases will result in a grade of zero points.
 Assignments not completed by the specified deadline are assigned a score of zero points.

-- **Hands-On Activities** (5%): There will be a set of hands-on activities designed to both reinforce and expand on the topics covered in lecture.
-  Hands-on activities not completed by the specified deadline are assigned a score of zero points.

-Your total score (*Total*) for the course will be calculated as follows, where *E* is the percentage of possible points earned on exams, *A* is the percentage of possible points earned on assignments, *T* is the percentage of possible points earned on lab tests, and *H* is the percentage of possible points earned on hands-on activities.
+Your total score (*Total*) for the course will be calculated as follows, where *E* is the percentage of possible points earned on exams, *P* is the percentage of possible points earned on project assignments, *Q* is the percentage of possible points earned on Quizzes and *A* is the percentage of possible points earned on Assignments.
 Each percentage is calculated as (*points earned* / *points possible*) * 100.

-*Total* = (0.4 * *E*) + (0.25 * *T*) + (0.3 * *A*) + (0.05 * *H*)
+*Total* = (0.5 * *P*) + (0.2 * *E*) + (0.15 * *Q*)  + (0.15 * *A*)

 Your letter grade for the course will be assigned based on your *Total* numeric score using the following scale.